CatTag/CBasedTetris/README.md

 # Controls
 Left, Right, and Down arrows to move the block and you can also hold them.
 Z and X to rotate.
+Space to pause.

 # Build guide
 Linux/MacOS: